-If you have purchased the E-TRHP and have connected it to a POE router or POE Adapter, an external power supply will not be needed as long as the router or adapter supports the IEEE 802.3af or 802.3at standards.
+If you have purchased the E-MICRO-TRHP and have connected it to a POE router or POE Adapter, an external power supply will not be needed as long as the router or adapter supports the IEEE 802.3af or 802.3at standards.
 (The Cisco Discovery Protocol is not supported.)
 If an AC adapter is needed, contact NTI and order PWR-SPLY-ELC.
+When connected using the POE adapter, the power consumption by the E-MICRO-TRHP is 5 watts maximum.